geobtaa/metadata/docs/resource-lifecycle.md

 When working with metadata, it is common to come across missing or corrupted values, which require troubleshooting and manual editing in our spreadsheets.
 Refer to the [Collections Project Board](https://github.com/orgs/geobtaa/projects/4) for examples of this work.

 After compiling the metadata, we run a validation and cleaning script to ensure the records conform to the required elements of our schema.
-Finally, we upload the completed spreadsheet to GEOMG, which serves as the administrative interface for the Geoportal.
-If GEOMG detects any formatting errors, it will issue a warning and may reject the upload.
+Finally, we upload the completed spreadsheet to GBL Admin, which serves as the administrative interface for the Geoportal.
+If GBL Admin detects any formatting errors, it will issue a warning and may reject the upload.

 ## 4. Index

 :fontawesome-solid-user: Product Manager

-Once the metadata is successfully uploaded to GEOMG, we can publish the records to the Geoportal.
+Once the metadata is successfully uploaded to GBL Admin, we can publish the records to the Geoportal.
 The technology that actually stores the records and enables searching is called [Solr](https://solr.apache.org).
 The action of adding records is known as "Indexing."

 Periodically, we need to remove records from the Geoportal.
-To do this, we use GEOMG to either delete them or change their status to "unpublished."
+To do this, we use GBL Admin to either delete them or change their status to "unpublished."

 ## 5. Maintain